-When I was a little girl, there were three mortgage loan types available to a home buyer.
+Historically, there were three mortgage loan types available to a home buyer.
 Buyers could get a fixed-rate conventional mortgage, an FHA loan, or a VA loan.

 Popular Types of Mortgage Loan Programs

-- Fixed-rate Mortgage Types
+Fixed-Rate Mortgage Types

-This is the granddaddy of them all.
-Today you can choose from 5-year, 10-year, 15-year, 20-year-, 30-year, 40-year and even 50-year fixed-rate mortgages, all of which are completely amortized.
+Fixed-rate mortgage loans come in 5-year, 10-year, 15-year, 20-year-, 30-year, 40-year, and even 50-year timeframes, all of which are completely amortized.

 FHA mortgage loan types are insured by the government through mortgage insurance that is funded into the loan.
-First-time home buyers are ideal candidates for an FHA loan because the down payment requirements are minimal and FICO scores do not matter.
+First-time homebuyers are ideal candidates for an FHA loan because the down payment requirements are minimal and FICO scores do not matter.

-This type of government loan is available to veterans who have served in the U.S. Armed Services and, in certain cases, to spouses of deceased veterans.
+The VA loan is a government loan is available to veterans who have served in the U.S. Armed Services and, in certain cases, to spouses of deceased veterans.
 The requirements vary depending on the year of service and whether the discharge was honorable or dishonorable.

-- Interest-only Mortgage Types
+Interest-Only Mortgage Types

 Interest-only loans contain an option to make an interest-only payment.
 The option is available only for a certain period of time.
 However, some junior mortgages are indeed interest-only and require a balloon payment, consisting of the original loan balance at maturity.

-- Option ARM Mortgage Types
+Option ARM Mortgage Types

 Option ARM loans are complicated.
 They are adjustable-rate mortgages, meaning the interest rate fluctuates periodically.
-Like the name implies, borrowers can choose from a variety of payment options and index rates.
+As the name implies, borrowers can choose from a variety of payment options and index rates.

-- Combo/Piggyback Mortgage Loan Types
+Combo/Piggyback Mortgage Loan Types

 Borrowers who want to pay a lower interest rate initially often opt for mortgage buydowns.
 The interest rate is reduced because fees are paid to lower the rate, which is why it's called a buydown.
-Buyers, sellers or lenders can buy down the interest rate for the borrower.
+Buyers, sellers, or lenders can buy down the interest rate for the borrower.

 Specialty Mortgage Loan Types

-- Streamlined-K Mortgage Loans
+Streamlined-K Mortgage Loans

-- Equity Mortgage Loan Types
+Equity Mortgage Loan Types

 Equity loans are second in position and junior to the existing first mortgage.
 Borrowers take out equity loans to receive cash.
 The loans can be adjustable, fixed, or a line of credit from which the borrower can draw funds as needed.